willfindlay/adaptivesec-F2020/journal/09-oct-13th.md

 **Adaptive Score:** 1.5

 **Rationale:** This paper presents a very similar technique to the iOracle paper above, albeit with a few key differences.
-Firstly, the scope is far narrower, only considering policy from two (generally mutually exclusive) policy frameworks.
-While the vulnerability graph might be quite useful for seeing an overview of what vulnerabilities exist on the system, the limited scope of the underlying logic database may be a detriment to determining the overall security of the underlying system.
-While VulSAN does help defenders analyze the security of MAC policies, in light of these limitations, I hesitate to give it as high of a score as the iOracle paper.
-Therefore, I'll give it a score of 1.5.
-It is is a little more adaptive than a 1, but not quite at the level of iOracle in terms of general usefulness for defenders.
+VulSAN focuses on the analysis of the two mandatory access control frameworks for Linux, as well as Linux DAC permissions.
+Rather than querying security properties, queries are instead formulated as attack goals and scenarios.
+An inherent limitation here is that queries are limited to only the attack scenarios and goals that are known to the user.
+Further, the attack graphs that VulSAN generates do not explicitly describe how to fix any vulnerabilities.
+This is left up to the user who would then issue another query.
+For these reasons., while I do think VulSAN is an adaptive mechanism, I hesitate to give it a score of 2, so I drop it to 1.5 instead.